TheFakeLorLyons/Clean-Tic-Tac-Toe/readme.md

 4. cd tic-tac-toe

 5. Run the game using:
-    -clojure -m tic-tac-toe.core
+    - clojure -m tic-tac-toe.core
-    -This will start the Tic-Tac-Toe game in your terminal.
+    - This will start the Tic-Tac-Toe game in your terminal.
+    - Alternatively, you can jack into your REPL and evaluate the main function to begin.

 ### __How to Play__